inProgress-team/react-native-orientation-controller/README.md

 > A react-native library for obtaining and controlling current device or application orientation

-This library is a fork of `this library <https://github.com/walmartreact/react-native-orientation-listener>`.
+This library is a fork of [this library by Ken Wheeler](https://github.com/walmartreact/react-native-orientation-listener).
+We thank him.

 ###Getting Started